John French Sloan Biography | Oil Paintings

 John French Sloan had an interest in art at an early age and produced drawings when he was twelve.
 He taught himself etching in the late 1880s.
 He was good enough that by 1892 he began working as an illustrator in the art department of The Philadelphia Inquirer newspaper and in the evening take classes at the Pennsylvania Academy of Fine Arts with the realist Thomas Anshutz.
 At the Academy, John French Sloan met Robert Henri, who had just returned from France, a talented painter and charismatic advocate of artistic independence who became his mentor and closest friend.
 Henri encouraged Sloan in his graphic work and convinced him to start painting since they shared a common aesthetic viewpoint.
 In the coming years, they promoted a new form of realism painting, known as the Ashcan School of American art.

 Sloan left The Philadelphia Inquirer in 1895 to work at The Philadelphia Press, where he had a less rigorous schedule that allowed him more time to paint.
 Working at that newspaper, he met William Glackens, George Luks, and Everett Shinn.
 These men would have weekly meetings at the studio of Robert Henri.
-Henri, who was much older, encouraged him and often sent John French Sloan reproductions of artists, such as Manet, Hals, Goya, and Velázquez, for him to study and for drawing practice.
+Henri, who was much older, encouraged him and often sent John French Sloan reproductions of artists, such as Édouard Manet, Frans Hals the Elder, Francisco Jose de Goya, and Diego Velazquez, for him to study and for drawing practice.

 At the turn of the century, under Henri's influence, Sloan was beginning to take painting more seriously, producing portraits and scenes of life in and around his Philadelphia neighborhood.